Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Clustering/README.md

 - `Membership Years`: Duration of membership in ShopEase’s loyalty program.
 - `Purchase Frequency`: The number of purchases made by the customer within a year.

 In this dataset, each grain represents an individual customer.
 For each customer, the dataset captures key demographic and behavioral information, such as their age, gender, annual income, spending habits (via the spending score), membership duration in the loyalty program, and purchase frequency.
 These attributes are used to understand and analyze customer behavior.
-The dataset used is found [here](https://github.com/Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Cluster/blob/main/Extras%20%26%20Resources).
+The dataset used is found [here](https://github.com/Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Clustering/tree/main/Extras%20%26%20Resource%23).

 ## Overview of Findings/Insights
 The K-Means clustering algorithm segmented customers into four distinct groups:

-- Cluster 0: Older customers with low spending and average engagement — "Cautious older shoppers."
+- Cluster 0: 278 Older customers with low spending and average engagement — "Cautious older shoppers."
-- Cluster 1: Younger customers with low spending and moderate engagement — "Price-conscious young shoppers."
+- Cluster 1: 231 Younger customers with low spending and moderate engagement — "Price-conscious young shoppers."
-- Cluster 2: High-spending, long-term loyal customers with frequent purchases — "Valuable loyal shoppers."
+- Cluster 2: 249 High-spending, long-term loyal customers with frequent purchases — "Valuable loyal shoppers."
-- Cluster 3: New high-spending customers with lower purchase frequency — "New high-value customers."
+- Cluster 3: 242 New high-spending customers with lower purchase frequency — "New high-value customers."

 ![pair scatter plot](https://github.com/user-attachments/assets/80bff89d-508f-4b99-a025-f54e0bdd0716)

-### Key insights: ###
+### Cluster Characteristics:
 1. Cluster 2 represents long-term, high-spending customers who frequently shop across various categories like clothing, electronics, and home & garden, contributing significantly to revenue.
 2. Cluster 3 shows potential in new customers who make large purchases but are not yet engaged for repeat transactions, presenting an opportunity for retention.
 3. Cluster 1 and Cluster 0 display cautious spending habits, requiring focused engagement to drive higher purchase frequency.